The Most Challenging Ski Areas in North America

 Here at Parks & Trips, we created a proprietary Difficulty Score thats generated by combining a number of metrics for each resort.
 Primarily, we look at the count of easy-intermediate-expert slopes by acreage and the maximum vertical drop of the overall resort.

 Our algorithm compares each resort’s metrics with all others in North America, then gives each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

-Silverton: The Most Difficult Ski Resort in North America
+Silverton: The Most Difficult Ski Resort in US

-Silverton comes out on top as the most difficult ski area (not really a resort) in North America.
-This is due to its insane summit elevation over 13,000 feet, and the fact that 100% of its trails are rated “expert”.
+Silverton comes out on top as the most difficult ski area (not really a resort) in the US.
+This is due to its insane summit elevation of over 13,000 feet, and the fact that 100% of its trails are rated “expert”.

-Third place goes to Revelstoke in British Columbia, Canada.
-Revelstoke has the steepest vertical drop in the continent, with Whistler Blackcomb, right behind it.
+First place actually goes to Revelstoke in British Columbia, Canada.
+Revelstoke has the steepest vertical drop in the continent, with Whistler Blackcomb, also easily within the top 20.
 Both these resorts have the only real slopes with a vertical drop of over 5,000 feet.